 Writers do not realize that books have to make money for retailers and publishing houses, so considering fine margins, they do not have much money to publicize it, creating a vicious cycle of poor publicity, poor distribution and poor sales.
 The biggest change has been social networking and online stores.
 They have had a dramatic impact on the industry.

 Every new book is an author’s new baby – special & precious.
 What is your latest one, Business Sutra to you?

 It is the toughest book I have written.
 I know not everyone will get it.
 It has to be marinated in the mind for a long time before it becomes truly succulent.
 So it will take years to establish its audience.

-Business Sutra mostly speaks what was also seen in the TV series by the same name onCNBC TV18.
+Business Sutra mostly speaks what was also seen in the by the same name onCNBC TV18.
 What is the intent behind coming up with a book, the videos of which are also available free online?